visionxiang/awesome-computational-photography/README.md

 # Computational Photography via Deep Learning

-A curated list of awesome resources for topics related to computational photography via deep learning, including but not limited to image mathing, image alignment/registration, image stitching and stabilization.
+A curated list of awesome resources for topics related to computational photography via deep learning, including but not limited to image matching, image alignment/registration, image stitching and stabilization.

 :heavy_exclamation_mark:Updated 2022-07.